jeremyButtler/freezeTB/README.md

    - For the GUI you will need minimap2, which can be often installed by your package manager (for Mac you can use homebrew)
-2. R + several R libraries; GUI only
+2. R with tcltk (install tcltk2 for tooltips)
+3. If you decide to use the old graping script, then you will need some R libraries
+     - to use rename oldGraphAmpDepth.r to graphAmpDepth.r
      - ggplot2
      - viridisLite (often installed with ggplot2)
      - data.table (often installed with ggplot2)
-   - tcltk (base R) or tcltk2 (has tooltips)
-     - note I have had some issues with tcltk not being compiled on some Macs.
-It seems the homebrew install of R works better.
      - svgLite (Optional; svgs output)
      - fs (Optional; Unix only)

+- Note: mixed infection detection only works in command line program.
+- Note: Valgrind is reporting a memory leak for mixed infection dection (not in edClust), which I have not been able to track down.

 # Install